-The State-of-the-Science Stroke Nursing Symposium is a forum designed to provide current information for nursing and other healthcare professionals who treat patients and families in all phases of stroke treatment from the emergency department through rehabilitation.
-The symposium will update and inform the audience about nursing issues along the continuum of stroke care (ischemic and hemorrhagic stroke management, rehabilitation and program development.)
+The State-of-the-Science Stroke Nursing Symposium is a can’t miss forum designed to provide cutting-edge information for nursing, rehabilitation and other healthcare professionals who treat patients and families in all phases of stroke treatment from the emergency department through rehabilitation and community integration.
+This energizing symposium will update and inform the audience about nursing issues along the continuum of stroke care (ischemic and hemorrhagic stroke management, rehabilitation and program development.)
 The goal of the program is to share innovative best clinical practices that have been developed to optimize patient outcomes throughout the stroke continuum of care.
-A plenary program and break-out sessions are planned to meet educational needs for nurses and healthcare professionals at various levels of skill.
+An exciting plenary program and stimulating break-out sessions are planned to meet educational needs for nurses, rehabilitation and healthcare professionals at various levels of skill.

 At the conclusion of the State-of-the-Science Stroke Nursing Symposium, participants should be able to:

-- Describe the advances in clinical research and quality improvement including:
+- Implement the advances in clinical research including:

-- Define the essentials of standard clinical practice and stroke center development including:
+- Define the essentials of standard and advanced clinical practice including:

-- Manage the application of evidence-based practice including:
+- Manage the application of evidence-based practice and quality enhancement including:

 |Nursing at the International Stroke Conference|

 Nurses are a crucial part of every stage of stroke care.
-We invite and encourage you to come to the State-of-the-Science Stroke Nursing Symposium and stay for the nursing and general stroke research and education at the International Stroke Conference.
+We warmly invite and encourage you to come to the State-of-the-Science Stroke Nursing Symposium and stay for the exceptional nursing research as well as the general stroke research and education at the International Stroke Conference.
 Your presence will be valued.

-Steven M. Greenberg, MD, PhD, FAHA, Chair, International Stroke Conference 2014
+Kyra J Becker, MD, FAHA, Chair, International Stroke Conference Program Committee 2015

 Sponsored by the American Heart Association's Stroke Nursing Committee of the Council on Cardiovascular and Stroke Nursing and co-sponsored by the Preventive Cardiovascular Nurses Association.